makitso/webtrees.github.io/download/modules.md

 ### Custom CSS - by makitso - `2.0` - `2.2` - [website](https://github.com/makitso/custom-css) - [demo](https://skatekey.net)

 Global modifications to all themes, to provide a more compact display and allowing more information to fit on each page.
+This module works on webtrees 2.0 and later including the bata version in github.

 ----------